-“Blessed are the flexible, for they never get bent out of shape.”
+“Blessed are the flexible, for they never get bent out of shape.”by admin

 This quote comes from Buck Branaman’s foster mother, repeated in the credits of the recent documentary, Buck.”
 It also makes the perfect segue into our next installment of the Midlife Horses Fitness Challenge.
 One of our five areas of fitness focus presented in Chapter Four, “Leg Up” of The Smart Woman’s Guide to Midlife Horses is developing flexibility, balance and “relaxed strength” that comes most easily from acquiring some sort of yoga practice.